Virgin Peak Southeast Ridge (4,480 to 8,075 ft)

 Virgin Peak

-The Douglas Fir, Rocky Mountain Juniper, and Arizona Cypress are Pleistocene relics here, species left over from the ice age.
+The Douglas Fir, White Fir, and Arizona Cypress are Pleistocene relics here, species left over from the last ice age.
 There might also be California Juniper along the ridge, a species not otherwise known from this mountain range.

 Watch Out

 Other than the standard warnings about hiking in the desert, ...this is a fairly safe hike in a wild and remote place.
-I encountered no unusual hazards, but be careful out in this remote area because even a twisted ankle could be a serious problem.
-The access road was graded long ago, but it is not maintained; the end of the access road requires a 4-WD vehicle.
+I encountered no unusual hazards, but be careful when hiking near edges where falls could prove fatal.

 While hiking, please respect the land and the other people out there, and try to Leave No Trace of your passage.
 Also, this is a remote hike, so be sure to bring the 10 Essentials.